yashu1wwww/yashu1wwww/README.md

 - 💻 AWS Certified Cloud Practitioner✔️

-- 🌱 I am currently learning more about docker, WordPress
+- 🌱 I am currently learning more about mern stack.

 - 💬 If you have any doubts about my projects, feel free to ask me.
 Additionally,